trackingplan/trackingplan-android/README.md

 Remember to change the version of Trackingplan in your dependencies to  `1.0.0-SNAPSHOT`.

 ## Need help?
 Questions?
 Problems?
 Need more info?
-Contact us at team@trackingplan.com, and we can help!
+We can help!
+Contact us [here](mailto:team@trackingplan.com).

 ## Learn more

-Visit www.trackingplan.com.
+Visit www.trackingplan.com

+## License
+Copyright © 2021 Trackingplan Inc. All Rights Reserved.